GabDiocadiz/GabDiocadiz/README.md

 - 📫 How to reach me **gddiocadiz@up.edu.ph**

-- 📄 Know about my experiences [Automation using Lua, C++ and SFML Project Development](Automation using Lua, C++ and SFML Project Development)
+- 📄 Know about my experiences **C, C++, and SFML Project Development, Programming in Assembly, Java with the use of JavaFX**

 - ⚡ Fun fact **Basketball Player, Sophomore Transferee from UP Cebu to UP Los Baños**